-Responding to the Lima Plan, conservation leadership in Canada, especially Pathways 1, established a cogovernance model for western and Indigenous Ways of Knowing.
+Responding to the Lima Plan, conservation leadership in Canada, especially Pathways 1, established a co-governance model for western and Indigenous Ways of Knowing.
 Pathways 1 produced recommendations from the Indigenous Circle of Experts and the National Advisory Panel in their reports "We Rise Together" and "Canada's Conservation Vision".
-See Annex I. Key recommendations acknowledged the importance of conservation initiatives being based on reconciliation and in Ethical Space.
+Key recommendations acknowledged the importance of conservation initiatives being based on reconciliation and in Ethical Space.
+(See Section L and 2.3.5 for further details on Ethical Space.)

 The Network, starting with the Transitional Leadership Committee, which embraced recommendations from the 2017 Plenty Canada report and Pathways 1, set in motion a process of establishing significant Indigenous membership on the board and policy establishing an Indigenous and non-Indigenous co-chair.
-Training to assist rights holders and stakeholders in building the capacity to effectively operate co-governance systems based in Ethical Space is being organized at this time.
-As the cultural landscape of the Biosphere changes, there have also been significant changes to the population within the Biosphere boundaries.
+Training to assist rights holders and stakeholders in building the capacity to effectively operate co-governance systems based in Ethical Space was organized by the Network in partnership with Mohawk College and Plenty Canada .
+Over two hundred and ninety attendees from numerous conservation, environmental, Canadian Biosphere representatives and Indigenous organizations packed The Gathering Place conference centre in Six Nations of the Grand River to gain training insights into Two-Eyed Seeing and Ethical Space in relation to the challenges presented by climate change.
+The event delivered a stellar line-up of Indigenous elders and scientists (not mutually exclusive), and technical specialists who worked in a number of fields to mitigate and reverse the impacts of climate change.